Broadband Network Statement

 Windstream maintains an open Internet for its customers, and with this principle in mind, this document summarizes Windstream's network management practices and the performance characteristics and commercial terms of the broadband Internet access services that it offers to residential, small business, school, and library customers.

 Windstream manages its network with one goal: to deliver the best possible broadband Internet experience to all of its customers.
-High-speed bandwidth and network resources are not unlimited, and are particularly costly to deploy in the less densely populated rural areas that characterize much of Windstream’s residential service area.
-Managing the network is essential to promote the use and enjoyment of the Internet by all of Windstream’s customers.
-Windstream reserves the right to employ reasonable tailored Internet Protocol (“IP”) network management practices that are consistent with industry standards for such networks.
-Such practices would ensure that all customers and application providers have access to a fair share of Windstream’s network while not unreasonably discriminating in transmitting lawful broadband traffic.
+High-speed bandwidth and network resources are not unlimited and are particularly costly to deploy in the less densely populated rural areas that characterize much of Windstream's residential service area.
+Managing the network is essential to promote the use and enjoyment of the Internet by all of Windstream's customers.
+Windstream reserves the right to employ reasonable tailored Internet Protocol ("IP") network management practices that are consistent with industry standards for such networks.
+Such practices would ensure that all customers and application providers have access to a fair share of Windstream's network while not unreasonably discriminating in transmitting lawful broadband traffic, but do not include affiliated prioritization or paid prioritization.
 Windstream also tries to use tools and technologies that are minimally intrusive.
-Just as the Internet continues to change and evolve, so too will Windstream’s network management practices adapt to address the challenges and threats on the Internet.
+Just as the Internet continues to change and evolve, so too will Windstream's network management practices adapt to address the challenges and threats on the Internet.
 By engaging in reasonable and responsible network management, Windstream can deliver the best possible broadband Internet experience to all of its customers.

-As technologies and customer needs evolve over time, Windstream may conduct trials of very limited geographic scope to explore new approaches toward network management.
+As technologies and customer needs evolve over time, Windstream may conduct trials of very limited geographic scope to explore new approaches toward network and congestion management.
 Such approaches may include offering tiers of service with different usage caps, assessing fees for exceeding such caps, adopting network management practices that are responsive to the degree to which certain traffic is sensitive to congestion, or a combination of these approaches.
-Windstream will provide appropriate notice to all affected customers prior to making any such changes as a part of a trial.
+Windstream will provide appropriate notice to all affected customers prior to making any such changes as a part of a trial, and will amend this Broadband Network Statement as needed.

-So long as traffic is not malicious or harmful to its network, Windstream does not block certain applications or classes of applications sourced from, or destined to, the public Internet.
+So long as traffic is not malicious or harmful to its network, Windstream does not block or throttle lawful content or traffic on the basis of applications, services, users, or classes of applications sourced from, or destined to, the public Internet.
 Rather, Windstream strives to provide the best customer experience for all types of applications.

 Device Attachment Rules

 Windstream operates a Security Operations Center that monitors its network for abuse and fraud.
-When Windstream determines the presence of suspicious, malicious, criminal, or abusive traffic, or other activity that violates Windstream’s Acceptable Use Policy, Windstream temporarily may block access from or to its network to protect the security of its network and its customers.
+When Windstream determines the presence of suspicious, malicious, criminal, or abusive traffic, or other activity that violates Windstream's Acceptable Use Policy, Windstream may temporarily block access from or to its network to protect the security of its network and its customers.
 This measure may be triggered by, among other conditions, a denial-of-service (DoS) attack or by Windstream detecting an unusual amount of traffic that may be related to computers infected with malicious software viruses.
-If a customer believes that Windstream is blocking such traffic in error, the customer should contact Windstream’s Internet customer support at (866) 445-0978.
+If a customer believes that Windstream is blocking such traffic in error, residential customers should contact Windstream's Internet customer support at (800) 347-1991. and enterprise business customers should contact Windstream at (800) 600-5050.

 Impact of Specialized Services

-Windstream offers broadband Internet access service over the same last-mile facilities as specialized services, such as virtual private network (“VPN”), voice over IP (“VoIP”) and, to a small number of customers, video service.
+Windstream offers broadband Internet access service over the same last-mile facilities as specialized services, such as virtual private network ("VPN"), voice over IP ("VoIP").
 In most cases, when the specialized service is not being used, customers may use the capacity that would otherwise be used for the specialized service for broadband Internet access.
 When these customers do utilize the special services, less bandwidth will be available for broadband Internet access service than when they are not using the specialized services.
 Details regarding this sharing of capacity is disclosed to these customers at the point of sale.

 Quality of Service (“QoS”) Products